abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 In this article, we'll create a **BookStore** application like in [the ABP tutorial](https://docs.abp.io/en/abp/latest/Tutorials/Part-1?UI=MVC&DB=EF) and add an extra `Category` feature to demonstrate how we can manage the many-to-many relationship with ABP-based applications (by following DDD rules).

-You can see the ER Diagram of our application under below.
+You can see the ER Diagram of our application below.
 This diagram will be helpful for us to demonstrate the relations between our entities.

 ![ER-Diagram](./er-diagram.png)

 When we've examined the ER Diagram, we can see the one-to-many relationship between **Author** and **Book** tables and also the many-to-many relationship (**BookCategory** table) between **Book** and **Category** tables.
-Cause, there can be more than one category on each book and vice-versa in our scenario.
+There can be more than one category on each book and vice-versa in our scenario.

 ### Source Code